If you love a travel destination that has plenty of history to dive into, then there are few places richer and more rewarding than Krakow, Poland.

 Dive Into History With A Trip To Krakow

-A neighborhood well worth hanging out at
+A neighbourhood well worth hanging out at

 Take a walk around Old Town